Microsoft Excel Record Memory Corruption Vulnerability

 Remote exploitation of a memory corruption vulnerability in Microsoft Corp.'s Excel could allow an attacker to execute arbitrary code with the privileges of the current user.

 The vulnerability occurs when Excel parses a certain specially crafted record in an Excel file.
-An invalid value of the length field in the record header can trigger an error condition and result in using memory content which has already been freed and may allow arbitrary code execution.
+A specific value in the record can trigger a memory corruption vulnerability and may allow arbitrary code execution.

 Exploitation of this vulnerability results in the execution of arbitrary code with the privileges of the user opening the file.
 To exploit this vulnerability, an attacker needs to convince a user to open a malicious file.
 Attackers typically accomplish this by e-mailing a targeted user the file or hosting the file on a Web page.